matheusomendonca/matheusomendonca/README.md

-<h1 align="center">Hi 👋, I'm Matheus</h1>
+<h1 align="left">Hi 👋, I'm Matheus</h1>
-<h3 align="center">I am an electrical engineer and a data science instructor with a Master's degree in optimization.
+<h3 align="left">I am an electrical engineer and a data science instructor with a Master's degree in optimization.
 I am a problem-driven and a team-oriented player who enjoys being constantly challenged to learn and do more.
 My work is focused on solving real-world problems and delivering high-quality products by international standards, integrating research with the industry needs.
 Experienced in team management, coordinating projects in several areas, such as energy generation, electric energy commercialization, scheduling and logistics.</h3>

 - 🔭 I’m currently working at [ENACOM](https://www.enacom.com.br/)